 “The discharge of stock effluent from trucks on roads is not “some-one else’s problem” – it is the responsibility of everybody involved to play their part.”

-NSEWG’s principal focus is to ensure there is a nation-wide network of effluent disposal facilities, both in-transit and at destination points in meatworks and saleyards.
+NSEWG’s principal focus was to ensure there is a nation-wide network of effluent disposal facilities, both in-transit and at destination points in meatworks and saleyards.
 Read more>

-The NSEWG has released three publications:
+The NSEWG released three publications:

-- Industry Code of Practice for the Minimisation of Stock Effluent Spillage from Trucks on Roads
+- Industry Code of Practice for the Minimisation of Stock Effluent Spillage from Trucks on Roads (2003)

-- A Practical Guide to Providing Facilities for Stock Effluent Disposal from Trucks
+- A Practical Guide to Providing Facilities for Stock Effluent Disposal from Trucks (4th edition 2013)

-- Stock Effluent from Trucks: Resource Management Guidelines for Local Authorities
+- Stock Effluent from Trucks: Resource Management Guidelines for Local Authorities (now withdrawn)

-Revised Stock Truck Effluent Disposal Guidelines: The fully revised 4th edition of the Stock Truck Effluent Disposal Guidelines have been released (22 Oct.
-2013) and replace the 3rd edition released in 2005.
-Go to Disposal Guidelines
+The fully revised 4th edition of the Practical Guide to Providing Facilities for Stock Effluent Disposal from Trucks was released on 22 Oct.
+2013 and replaced the 3rd edition released in 2005.